eiabea/tempea-api/README.md

 # Motivation

-The thermostat in our flat was pretty basic, so i decided to build my own one based on a [Raspberry Pi](https://www.raspberrypi.org/), [Docker](https://www.docker.com/), [InfluxDB](https://www.influxdata.com/), [node.js](https://nodejs.org/en/), a small PCB with a relay to control the gas boiler and a temperature sensor.
+The thermostat in our flat was pretty basic, so I decided to build my own one based on a [Raspberry Pi](https://www.raspberrypi.org/), [Docker](https://www.docker.com/), [InfluxDB](https://www.influxdata.com/), [node.js](https://nodejs.org/en/), a small PCB with a relay to control a gas boiler and a temperature sensor.

-[Grafana](https://grafana.com/) is used to plot the temperature and heating period graphs.
+[Grafana](https://grafana.com/) is used to plot temperature and heating period graphs.

-After some research i stumbled over the great idea to use the [Google Calender](https://calendar.google.com) to set a desired temperature.
-This reduced the complexity of the node application drastically and made it obsolete to expose the raspberry to the internet to manage it from anywhere.
+After some research I stumbled over the great idea to use [Google Calender](https://calendar.google.com) to set a desired temperature.
+This reduced the complexity of the node application drastically and made it obsolete to expose the Raspberry Pi to the internet for remote management.

 # Table of Contents
 - [Setup](#setup)